gtxaspec/wz_mini_hacks/README.md

 ```
 ENABLE_USB_ETH="true"
-ENABLE_USB_ETH_MODULES="asix,r8152,cdc_ether"
+ENABLE_USB_ETH_MODULE=""
 ```

+To have the Ethernet NIC be auto-detected, set the ENABLE_USB_ETH_MODULE value to an empty string, eq: ""

-available modules: asix, ax88179_178a, cdc_ether, r8152
+To load a specific USB Ethernet NIC driver, set ENABLE_USB_ETH_MODULE to one of the following: asix, ax88179_178a, cdc_ether, r8152

-the next time you boot your camera, make sure your USB Ethernet Adapter is connected to the camera and ethernet.
+The next time you boot your camera, make sure your USB Ethernet Adapter is connected to the camera and ethernet.
 The camera has to be setup initially with Wi-Fi for this to work.
 After setup, Wi-Fi is no longer needed, as long as you are using the USB Ethernet Adapter.
 Note that using USB Ethernet disables the onboard Wi-Fi.
-Specify the driver you need for your specific USB Ethernet adapter. asix is listed by default.

 ---